irkgreen/beltprox/README.md

 Store data on button click to local storage

-figure out what to do with undo buttons (right now there is only one per row)
+figure out what to do with undo buttons (right now there is only one per row) -they are in the IncremBtn class too (might need to change)